dimensionhq/fleet/README.md

 <br>

-[Fleet](https://fleet.rs) is the blazing fast build tool for Rust.
-Compiling with Fleet is up-to 5x faster than with `cargo`.
+[Fleet](https://fleet.rs) is a blazingly fast build tool for Rust.
+Compiling with Fleet is up to 5x faster than with `cargo`.

-**Note**: Since fleet is in the beta phase, it might not be completely stable yet.
+**Note**: Since Fleet is in its beta phase, it might not be completely stable yet.
 Feel free to open any issues or bug reports at [issues](https://github.com/dimensionhq/fleet/issues/).

 <br>